al3sec/hacking-tools/README.md

 # hacking-tools
-Some nice python scripts written in order to learn new tricks and having some backup tools.
+Some nice scripts written in order to learn new tricks and having some backup tools.
 We just never know